sonmessia/OLP_2025/docs-site/docs/frontend/frontend_architecture.md

 ### 1. Domain Layer (`src/domain`)

-This layer contains the business logic and entities of the application.
-It is independent of the UI and external data sources.
+This layer contains the business logic, entities, and rules of the application.
+It is the core of the Clean Architecture and is independent of the UI and external data sources.

-- **Models**: TypeScript interfaces/types representing the core business entities.
+- **Models**: TypeScript interfaces/types representing the core business entities (e.g., `SumoModels.ts`, `SubscriptionModels.ts`).
+- **Repository Interfaces**: Abstract definitions of how data should be accessed (e.g., `ISubscriptionRepository.ts`).
+This allows for dependency inversion.
+- **Use Cases**: Classes or functions that encapsulate specific business rules and application logic (e.g., `CreateSubscriptionUseCase.ts`).
+They orchestrate the flow of data to and from the entities.
 - **Independence**: This layer has **zero dependencies** on external frameworks (React, Redux, Axios) or other layers.
-- **Example**: `src/domain/models/SumoModels.ts` defines pure TypeScript interfaces like `SumoSimulationState` and `TrafficLight`.

 ### 2. Data Layer (`src/data` & `src/api`)

 This layer is responsible for data management, fetching, and transformation.
+It implements the interfaces defined in the Domain Layer.

-- **API (`src/api`)**: Contains specific API clients (e.g., `sumoApi.ts`) and the base Axios configuration.
+- **API (`src/api`)**: Contains specific API clients (e.g., `sumoApi.ts`, `SubscriptionApiClient.ts`) and the base Axios configuration.
   - **Single Source of Truth**: API response types are imported directly from DTOs to ensure consistency.
 - **DTOs (`src/data/dtos`)**: Data Transfer Objects defining the shape of data returned by the API (typically snake_case).
 - **Mappers (`src/data/mappers`)**: Functions to transform DTOs into Domain Models (camelCase).
   - **Strict Typing**: Mappers enforce strict type boundaries and handle data validation (e.g., Enum conversion) to ensure only valid data reaches the Domain Layer.
+- **Repositories (`src/data/repositories`)**: Concrete implementations of the Domain Repository interfaces (e.g., `SubscriptionRepositoryImpl.ts`).
+They coordinate between API clients, local storage, or other data sources.
-- **Redux (`src/data/redux`)**: State management logic using Redux Toolkit slices.
+- **Redux (`src/data/redux`)**: State management logic using Redux Toolkit slices for global UI state.
-  - **Dependency Injection**: API clients are injected into Redux thunks via `extraArgument`, improving testability.

 ### 3. Presentation Layer (`src/presentation`)